TahiraChohan/CompileFlow/README.md

 ---

+# 📚 Table of Contents

+- About
+- Features
+- Technologies Used
+- Project Structure
+- Compiler Pipeline
+- Screenshots
+- Getting Started
+- Learning Objectives
+- Skills Demonstrated
+- Future Improvements
+- Contributing
+- License
+- Author

+---

 # 📖 About

-CompileFlow is a modern **Compiler Construction Simulator** developed using **HTML, CSS, and JavaScript**.
-It enables students, educators, and developers to understand how a compiler transforms source code into executable instructions through an interactive visual workflow.
+CompileFlow is a modern **Compiler Construction Simulator** built using **HTML, CSS, and JavaScript**.
+It enables students, educators, and developers to visualize how a compiler transforms source code into executable instructions.

-Instead of simply displaying compiler theory, CompileFlow demonstrates each compilation stage with real-time outputs, making compiler concepts easier to understand and learn.
+Instead of simply presenting compiler theory, CompileFlow demonstrates every compiler phase through an interactive graphical interface, allowing users to inspect the output generated at each stage of the compilation process.

+Whether you're learning **Compiler Construction**, **Programming Languages**, or **System Software**, CompileFlow provides an engaging and practical learning experience.

 ---